labsquare/FastQt/README.md

 ![Preview](https://raw.githubusercontent.com/labsquare/fastQt/master/screenshot.gif)

 ##Installation
+### Ubuntu
-An [AppImage](http://appimage.org/) has been made for Linux x86_64.
-You can download it [here](https://github.com/labsquare/fastQt/releases/download/0.1/fastqt-0.1-linux-x86_64.AppImage) and run it as follow :
+deb package has not yet ready.
+But An [AppImage](http://appimage.org/) has been made for Linux x86_64 and has been tested on ubuntu 16.04.
+You can download it from [here](https://github.com/labsquare/fastQt/releases/download/0.1/fastqt-0.1-linux-x86_64.AppImage) and run it as follow :

     chmod +x fastqt-0.1-linux-x86_64.AppImage
     ./fastqt-0.1-linux-x86_64.AppImage

+### Archlinux
+There is an AUR package for Archlinux.
+[Just get it from the AUR](https://aur.archlinux.org/packages/fastqt/).

 Other package will come soon for Windows and MacOS.
 You can try to compile it anyway.